ritvikj7/LambdaRays/README.md

 > Fully functional proof-of-concept is easy to use and review, and it clearly demonstrates a key element necessary for the overall project.

-### How we should be able to test/run your code: Haskell
+### How to test and run the code: Haskell

-Instructions coming soon.
+Replace this section with instructions to us for how to test and run your code.

+Note: We expect to be able to test your code by running `stack test`.
+Included among your tests should be some that demonstrate the core functionality of your code.

+We should be able to further explore your code's functionality by running `stack ghci`, and you should instruct us on some interesting cases to try.

+If you include instructions different from these, be **absolutely sure** that they will work well for us in whatever environment we run your code and that they will be as easy to use as the instructions above!

-### How we should be able to test/run your code: Prolog
+### How to test and run the code: Prolog

-Instructions coming soon.
+Replace this section with instructions to us for how to test and run your code.

+Instructions coming soon, but we expect you'll use the [Prolog Unit Testing](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27)) library for testing and that we'll be able to run your code with `swipl`.